-125.1 If, under these Articles, a notice, information or document needs to be signed or authenticated by a shareholder or other person, we will consider any notice or document in electronic form is sufficiently authenticated if we can confirm the identity of the sender or we have no reason to doubt the identity of the sender, or in any other way approved by the Directors.
+- 125.1 If, under these Articles, a notice, information or document needs to be signed or authenticated by a shareholder or other person, we will consider any notice or document in electronic form is sufficiently authenticated if: - (a) we can confirm the identity of the sender; - (b) we have no reason to doubt the identity of the sender; or - (c) it is in any other way approved by the Directors.

 We may specify ways for validating a notice, information or a document, and we will regard any notice, information or document not validated in the way we specify as not having been received by us.